prob140/textbook/README.md

 ## Structure

-Only two things need to be edited.
+Only two things need to be edited:
 - `myst.yml`: Configuration information about the textbook.
 Modify this file for things like:
     - changing the logo or favicon;
     - adding or removing launch buttons;